-The building has adequate overhangs.
-Overhangs protect the exterior walls, windows, doors, siding and exterior finish from the ravages of direct rain fall.
-Buildings with adequately sized overhangs will generally require less frequent exterior maintenance and are less likely to suffer from moisture related problems on the exterior walls.
+The roof lacks overhangs.
+Overhangs protect the exterior walls, windows, doors, siding and exterior finish from the ravages of direct rainfall.
+Buildings without overhangs will generally require more frequent exterior maintenance and are also more likely to suffer from moisture related problems in the exterior walls.
+Regular maintenance of gutters, exterior finishes and caulking is recommended.